uswds/uswds/README.md

 Some components have additional methods based on that component's functionality.
 Any additional methods are found in that component's JavaScript file.

-**If you are using a modern framework such as React or Angular you can import components and initialize them in your library's DOM ready lifecycle event.**
+**If you’re using a modern framework like React or Angular you can import components and initialize them in your library's DOM ready lifecycle event.**

 Importing a modular component.